input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 #### Smoothstep Construction

-To avoid any discontinuities or derivative discontinuities between phases, the computation profile is defined as a smooth, symmetric bell curve using the **product of two quintic smoothstep functions**:
+The computation profile is defined as a smooth, symmetric bell curve using the **product of two quintic smoothstep functions**:

 ```math
 x_j = \frac{j}{i - 1}